Reader in Political Thought and International Relations

 British social and political thought, c.1850-present; modern British and American ideologies of empire and imperial expansion; and the history of the human sciences (especially political science and international relations) in the twentieth century.

-Contemporary normative theories of global politics; critical theory (broadly understood); varieties of political realism; the nature, scope and foundations of political thought, in particular the relationship between history and theory; aesthetics and political thought, with a focus on architecture; and conceptions of social memory and identity.
+Contemporary normative theories of global politics; critical IR theory; varieties of political realism; questions of empire, race and historical injustice in political theory; political aesthetics, with a focus on architecture.

 In 2012 he was awarded the Philip Leverhulme Prize for his work on the history of political thought.

-Duncan is the convenor for Pol 3: Ethics and World Politics.
+Duncan is the convener for Pol 17: The Politics of the Future, 1880-2080, a third year undergraduate course that explores the nature of utopian/dystopian thought.
 He also teaches the philosophy and sociology of social sciences on the PhD program, and various topics on the M.Phil in Political Thought and Intellectual History.
-He supervises PhD theses on contemporary political theory, international theory, and the history of modern political thought.
+He supervises M.Phil and PhD theses on contemporary political theory, international theory, and the history of modern British and American political thought.